curl/curl/docs/libcurl/opts/CURLOPT_SSLENGINE.md

 # AVAILABILITY

-Only if the SSL backend is OpenSSL built with engine support.
+Only if OpenSSL is built with engine support.

 # RETURN VALUE